Mickey Gibbs: Winston Cup Career

 After winning the ARCA 200 at Daytona, Gibbs failed to qualify for the Daytona 500.
 His first Winston Cup start came at Rockingham, driving for his father Don Gibbs.
 He started 25th, but was relegated to 35th because of an engine failure just before halfway in the Goodwrench 500.
 He would miss the field again at Atlanta, but led briefly under caution at Talladega (less than an hour from Glencoe).
-His only finish among his 5 starts was at Michigan, where he came home 31st.
+His only finish among his five starts was at Michigan, where he came home 31st.

 Gibbs began the 1989 season driving for Winkle Motorsports.
 After missing the Daytona 500 again, he took the green flag in Buddy Arrington's car.
-Though he finished 20th at Rockingham for Winkle, he sat a disappointing 31st in points after Atlanta and was released from the team.
-In 7 starts that year, he also raced for Dingman Brothers Racing and his father's team.
-The father-son duo's 1990 season began by missing Daytona, but that was followed by respectable finishes of 19th at Richmond and 15th at Rockingham.
-In an abbreviated season, Gibbs attempted 12 races and started 9.
+Though he finished twentieth at Rockingham for Winkle, he sat a disappointing 31st in points after Atlanta and was released from the team.
+Following his release from Winkle, he raced for both Dingman Brothers Racing and his father's team.
+The father-son duo's 1990 season began by missing Daytona, but that was followed by respectable finishes of nineteenth at Richmond and fifteenth at Rockingham.
+In an abbreviated season, Gibbs attempted twelve races and started nine.

 1991 appeared to provide the break Gibbs needed.
-He signed with Sam McMahon's Team III Racing for the full season, with championship-winning crew chief Barry Dodson.
-17th at Daytona yielded the biggest payday of his career (nearly $25,000).
-Gibbs also came home 19th at Talladega, and a career-best 14th at Sears Point and Michigan.
-Though he sat a respectable 25th in points after the Pepsi 400 at Daytona, the unsponsored team replaced him with Dick Trickle and others to complete the season.
+He signed with Team III Racing, owned by Sam McMahon III, for the full season, with championship-winning crew chief Barry Dodson. seventeenth at Daytona yielded the biggest payday of his career (nearly $25,000).
+Gibbs also came home nineteenth at Talladega, and a career-best fourteenth at Sears Point and Michigan.
+Though he sat a respectable 25th in points after the Pepsi 400 at Daytona, he and the unsponsored team parted ways.
+He was replaced by Dick Trickle and others to complete the season.
 Gibbs would not return to the Winston Cup Series.

 Final Races and Summary

 Gibbs last known racing exploits came in a return to ARCA, driving for Bobby Jones in 1992.
 He demonstrated he still had the ability to win, leading 121 of 156 laps in a victory at Texas World Speedway.
 His last start came at Atlanta, but ended in a crash after halfway.

 Gibbs competed in 36 Winston Cup races between 1988 and 1991, and one Budweiser Late Model Sportsman Series race.
-His success in the lower ranks included 6 wins in the All-American Challenge Series, 7 ALL PRO Series wins (one of which doubled as an ASA win), 3 ARCA wins (including the 1988 Daytona 200), and the 1983 Snowball Derby.
+His success in the lower ranks included six wins in the All-American Challenge Series, seven ALL PRO Series wins (one of which doubled as an ASA win), three ARCA wins (including the 1988 Daytona 200), and the 1983 Snowball Derby.